-Sections 1-29, 63 and 112 of this bill replace the Solar Energy Systems provides incentives to certain participants and utilities for energy created from various solar energy systems.
+Sections 1-29 and 112 of this bill replace the Solar Energy Systems Demonstration Program Act with a new chapter of NRS which provides for the Solar Energy Systems Incentive Program.
+The Solar Energy Systems Incentive Program provides incentives to certain participants and utilities for energy created from various solar energy systems.